GavinGeizer/Lora-Based-MeshNetwork/README.md

 ![](https://github.com/crockpotveggies/lora-mesh-rs/workflows/LoRa%20Mesh%20Tests/badge.svg)

-LoRa has opened up a realm of possibilities for IoT and transmission of digital signals across long ranges.
-Currently it's very difficult to find open source mesh networking for LoRa that support IPv4 and application data.
+LoRa has opened up a realm of possibilities for IoT and the transmission of digital signals across long ranges.
+Currently, it's very difficult to find open-source mesh networking for LoRa that supports IPv4 and application data.
 This project aims to provide a simple mesh network for LoRa devices that route IP traffic to a local interface, built entirely using [Rust](https://rust-lang.org/).

 This is quite useful if you want to set up a network of devices and manage them remotely or use existing